What you'll have at the end

 - An exchange account.
 BitOasis, OKX UAE, or Binance UAE.
 All three are VARA-licensed.

-- A Bitcoin hardware wallet if you want auto-withdraw to work — BitBox02, Trezor Safe 5, Coldcard, or Ledger.
+- A Bitcoin hardware wallet if you plan to sweep accumulated BTC off the exchange — BitBox02, Trezor Safe 5, Coldcard, or Ledger.
 See our hardware wallet guide for UAE residents if you don't have one yet.

 - ~45 minutes the first time.
 Subsequent updates are two commands.